jgschmitz/SemanticPlus/README.md

 ```
 📌 Step 3: Run Hybrid Vector Search with Filters
 Searches by vector similarity using the new index structure.
-Filters by genre (Healthcare) and year (>= 2023).
+Filters by policy (Healthcare) and year (>= 2023).
 ```
 def search_documents(user_query):
-    """Perform vector search with metadata filtering"""
-    user_embedding = generate_embedding(user_query)
+    """Perform vector search with metadata filtering on benefit documents""" user_embedding = generate_embedding(user_query)

     results = collection.aggregate([